 I co-authored and delivered the pilot-test for Phonar Nation under 'CaliPhonar' in 2013 with a community centre in Santa Ana, California.
 And, in the summer of 2014, I remixed the Phonar Nation class for a younger audience of 8-11 year olds at St. Andrew's School, Lincolnshire.

 Since 2014, I have been the community developer and manager for Phonar Nation, building and mapping teachers and learners of the class from all over the world.
 I have adapted Phonar Nation for closed, connected and open classes of students varying between 8 and 21 years.
-In 2016, classes are being taught in Chicago, Michigan, Santa Ana, Irvine, Haiti, Salford, Woodhall Spa, Cork, Lincoln and Coventry.
+In 2016, classes were taught in Chicago, Michigan, Santa Ana, Irvine, Haiti, Salford, Woodhall Spa, Cork, Lincoln and Coventry.

 If you are interested in bringing Phonar Nation to your neighbourhood, please see the links below and contact either Jonathan Worth or me.